thak123/OPJ-2023-24-Ljetni/README.md

 -

 # Project Steps
-1. Scraping/Data collection.
+1. Scraping/Data collection. **Data Size**: Start with a manageable amount (e.g., 1000-5000 sentences) and increase if required.
 Either use:
   - Web-scraping with selenium  or
   - Manual scraping
 2. Data organisation
   - file formats
 3. Task description - [informal]
+  - Goal: Are you building a sentiment analysis model for product reviews, social media analysis, or something else?
+  - Target Sentiment: Are you interested in just positive/negative sentiment, or a wider range (e.g., very positive, neutral, very negative)?
 4. Data cleaning - Pre
   - Collectively decide and **document decisions** taken for creating dataset.
   - Follow the instructions.
 These are the same as those detailed in the presentation.